This post may contain affiliate links. Please read my disclosure policy for details.

 Instructions

-• Place the flour in an electric mixer.
+• Prepare the dough – Place the flour in a mixing bowl or the bowl of an electric mixer.

-• Cut each log into 2 smaller logs.
-Then cut each log into 6 pieces.
+• Divide and shape – After resting, cut each log into 2 smaller logs, then cut each smaller log into 6 pieces, making 24 pieces total.

 • Roll each piece into a ball.

-• Dust each side of the dough with cornstarch or potato starch.
+• Dust each side with cornstarch or potato starch to prevent sticking.

-2. To make bigger-sized gyozas, use a larger cookie cutter.
+2. Larger gyoza: for bigger wrappers, use a larger cookie cutter.

 Video